marksandspencer/marksandspencer.github.io/_posts/2022-07-08-integrating-cloud-entity-with-next-auth.md

 - PKCE setup is all automatic (with debug on, you'll see the generated values in the logs) so no need to touch that!
 - As is state.
 At one point I was seeing an error about not passing state and it seemed like I had to pass a value in authorize params.
 If everything else is correct, you won't need to set this.

 - It's a good idea to have debug mode on so you get visibility of the tokens and requests and you'll almost definitely want to have JWT sessions too.
-In the top level Next Auth options:
+In the top level NextAuth options:

 ```
     debug: true,